BrianSward/spa-flask-portfolio/README.md

 ### 3/16/2023

 To Do List
- - [ ] Break out sections in seperate html files
+ - [ ] Break out sections in separate html files
+ - [x] Added links to university, coding academy, and github/projects
- - [ ] Add Projects and photos to site
+ - [x] Add Projects and personal photo to site
  - [x] Host site _Completed 3/17/2023_